MarineGarden/Deluxe-Tutor-Calculator/README.md

 # Deluxe-Tutor-Calculator
-A smart calculator that can handle math tasks.
+A smart calculator it can handle math tasks.